Agent Skills for Evals and Red Teaming

 /promptfoo-evals Create an eval suite for my summarization prompt

-In Codex and other Agent Skills tools, simply ask the agent to create an eval — the skill activates based on the task context.
+In Codex and other Agent Skills tools, ask the agent to create an eval.
+The skill activates from the task context.

 - Search for existing promptfoo configs in the repo